CLRX/CLRX-mirror/doc/GcnInstrsSmrd.md

 22-26 | OPCODE   | Operation code
 27-31 | ENCODING | Encoding type.
 Must be 0b11000

-Value of the IMM determines meaningful of the OFFSET field:
+Value of the IMM determines meaning of the OFFSET field:

 * IMM=1 - OFFSET holds a dword offset to SBASE.
 * IMM=0 - OFFSET holds number of SGPR that holds byte offset to SBASE.